BabesGotByte/Time_Table_Management_Application/README.md

 5) “Run successfully” will be displayed after the application is executed successfully.<br/>

 ## More
 More details on the project can be found in the documentation present inside the repo.
-Check out the SRS and the PPT for more.
+Check out the SRS{Software Requirement Specifications) for more.